Interracial adoption: Adolescent adjustment

 Adolescent adjustment for interracial adoptees can be qualitatively studied based on the principals of Identity Based Socialization.
 Identity based socialization is defined as the ability of parents to impact their children's morals and values related to identities such as adoption, race, or ethnicity; these socialization techniques have been positively correlated with increased psychological well-being and self esteem.
 Ethnic-racial socialization consists of three components: cultural socialization, preparation for bias, and promotion of mistrust.
 For interracial adoptees socialization can be understood in the context of a multiplicity of identities including the transracial adoption (i.e., a parent adopts a child of a different race, most commonly white parents and children of color).

-For interracial adoptees many white parents have increased difficulty connecting with and helping their child embrace their racial identity.
+For interracial adoptees, many white parents have increased difficulty connecting with and helping their child embrace their racial identity.
 This is often linked to a lack of shared racial identity as well as understanding of the perspectives and lived experience of racial/ethnic minority individuals.
 For example, Black transracial adoptees report experiencing more racial discrimination than their White parents.
-A component of this may be that white parents do not know how to address race based discrimination and instead engage in a avoidant approach to race based conversation, leading transracial adoptees to feel misunderstood and less likely to report experiences of racial discrimination to their parents.
+A component of this may be that white parents do not know how to address race-based discrimination and instead engage in an avoidant approach to race-based conversation, leading transracial adoptees to feel misunderstood and less likely to report experiences of racial discrimination to their parents.
 Research has shown that transracial adoptees experience feelings of exclusion from peers of both their racial identity as well as the majority (i.e., White).
 This creates an internal struggle to find belonging in their community and among their family members.

-For LGBTQ+ families there was a positive correlation between LGBT family socialization and racial/cultural socialization which led to an overall open adaptive communication.
+For LGBTQ+ families, there was a positive correlation between LGBT family socialization and racial/cultural socialization which led to an overall open adaptive communication.
 The associations of LGBT family socialization with racial/cultural socialization as well as with adoptive communicative openness may be related to the higher proportion of transracial adoptions among same-sex couples compared to different-sex couples.
-This work adds further evidence to the notion that family processes, rather than parental sexual orientation, are most closely tied with children’s outcomes.
+This work adds further evidence to the notion that family processes, rather than parental sexual orientation, are most closely tied with children's outcomes.

 This racial socialization is critical to furthering the wellbeing of interracial adoptees and helping them to connect with their personal identity.